 In recent months we have seen a surge in media attention to recycling and in particular recycling processes in relation to Plastics.
 David Attenborough through his TV show Blue Planet II showed us evidence that plastic has flowed into ocean waters thousands of miles from land, allowing albatrosses to unwittingly feed their chicks plastic.

-It has raised the question whether plastics should be used at all in packaging of items and in particular at supermarkets.
+It has raised the question of whether plastics should be used at all in the packaging of items and in particular at supermarkets.

 Some other key stats worth noting are:

 - We only use water-based paints that are lead-free and currently only contain 4% of any solvents

 - 70% of all our waste is reused and converted into energy